vmware/vic-product/docs/user_doc/vic_overview/intro_to_vic_registry.md

 # Introduction to vSphere Integrated Containers Registry

-vSphere Integrated Containers Registry is an enterprise-class registry server that you can use to store and distribute container images.
+vSphere Integrated Containers Registry (Harbor) is an enterprise-class registry server that you can use to store and distribute container images.
 The registry runs as a container in the vSphere Integrated Containers virtual appliance. vSphere Integrated Containers Registry allows DevOps administrators to organize image repositories in projects, and to set up role-based access control to those projects to define which users can access which repositories. vSphere Integrated Containers Registry also provides rule-based replication of images between registries, implements Docker Content Trust and vulnerability scanning, and provides detailed logging for project and user auditing.

 - [Rule-Based Image Replication](#replication)
 - [Docker Content Trust](#notary)